Subject | Higher Education |

 Registrations are open now!

-Interested in more activity for black heritage students?
-Check out the other activities in Black Humanities Project.
+Interested in more activity for Black and minority ethnic students?
+Check out the other activities in Empower.

 Got more questions?
 Contact our team – we’ll find the answers you’re looking for.